-Many day traders stop trading about half-an-hour to an hour before this slow down kicks, and don't trade again till well after the lunch hour when volatility and volume pick up again.
+Many day traders stop trading about half-an-hour to an hour before this slow down kicks in and don't trade again till well after the lunch hour when volatility and volume pick up again.

-There are other tendencies though, and they are broken down by time of day, as follows:
+There are other tendencies though, and they are broken down by the time of day, as follows:

 All times are Eastern Standard Time.
 Other than the open and close (9:30 AM and 4 PM) times are approximate, only providing a rough gauge of when a tendency typically occurs.

 9:30 AM: The stock market opens and there is an initial push in one direction (may take a couple minutes to get going).